jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

     <figcaption><p align="center"><b>Figure 4</b> - Effect of roll on lift during level flight</p></figcaption>
 </figure>

-When an aircraft is flying straight (case A in figure 4), it’s weight (W) needs to be compensated by the generated lift (L).
+When an aircraft is flying straight (case A in figure 4), it’s weight ($W$) needs to be compensated by the generated lift ($L$).
 However, when an aircraft is turning (case B in figure 4), lift needs to be increased in order to be able to compensate the weight.
 The lift component in the vertical axis compensates the aircraft weight.
-This component is L·cos(φ).
-An additional component is generated in the horizontal axis, L·sin(φ).
-This component represents a centripetal force, which causes the aircraft trajectory to turn.
+This component is $ L \cdot \cos \left (\varphi \right) $.
+An additional component is generated in the horizontal axis, $ L \cdot \sin \left (\varphi \right) $.
+This component represents a centripetal force which causes the aircraft trajectory to turn.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_005.png" width="80%"></p>